On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 \begin{defn}[Primitive Automorphism] An automorphism which can be represented somewhere in $\O(\G)$ by a simplicial train track map having primitive transition matrix, is called {\em $\G$-primitive} (or simply {\em primitive}). \end{defn}

 We recall that a train track representative does not need to be simplicial and in that case, the transition matrix is not even defined.
-However, as we have seen before, there are always simplicial train track representatives for irreducible automorphisms. \begin{lem} If $[\phi]\in\Out(\G)$ is $\G$-primitive and $f: T \to T$ is any simplicial train track representative of $\phi$, at any $T\in\O(\G)$, then the transition matrix of $f$ is primitive. \end{lem} \begin{proof} This is well known in the free case and the proof is exactly the same in the general case (see \cite[Lemma~3.1.14]{BHH-Laminations1} for the proof). \end{proof}
+However, as we have seen before, there are always simplicial train track representatives for irreducible automorphisms. \begin{lem} Suppose $[\phi]\in\Out(\G)$ is $\G$-primitive.
+Then for any $T\in\O(\G)$, if $f: T \to T$ is any simplicial train track representative of $[\phi]$, then the transition matrix of $f$ is primitive. \end{lem} \begin{proof} This is well known in the free case and the proof is exactly the same in the general case (see \cite[Lemma~3.1.14]{BHH-Laminations1} for the proof). \end{proof}